TOP TEN TIPS

 • Find out what percentage of students actually graduate.
 Do most drop-out?
 What does that tell you?

 • Do a web search – has the school been found guilty of defrauding students?
 Are there lawsuits pending?
 Is it the target of federal law enforcement action for deceiving students?

 • Find out how much the school spends on education costs.
 If most of their money is spent on marketing, executive salaries, and aggressive recruiters, then educating students probably isn’t their main focus.
 Look at the federal data.

 8. Make sure your credits transfer.
 Don’t find out too late that you signed up for worthless credits.
-What if you want to finish up at a public university or community college or what if you move?
-Make sure this school’s credits can transfer to a public university or community college (and ask the public university if that’s really true).
+What if you want to finish up at a public university or community college?
+Or what if you move?
+Make sure this school’s credits can transfer to a state university or college (and ask the state university if that’s really true).

 9. Don’t sign anything you don’t understand.
 Some schools trick students into signing “routine paperwork” that is actually loans from the school at very high interest rates.
 Take the papers home and study them; get help to make sure you understand what you’re signing.
 Watch out for hidden fees.
 Look twice at the interest rate on loans the school offers you.
-Don’t sign a promissory note that will let a school take out loans in your name.
-If you have student loans that aren't right or you were deceived about them, file a complaint with the U.S. Consumer Financial Protection Bureau.
+Don’t sign a "Master Promissory Note" if you don't want loans.

 10. Find out how much your degree will actually cost.
 Be careful of taking on a lot of debt.
 Know all of the expenses beyond just the tuition.
 Are there additional fees for materials or technology?
 Do they charge extra if you change classes or majors, change locations?
 What if you withdraw, or want a transcript to transfer or after you graduate?
 Get the school’s tuition cancellation policy in writing.
 Make sure you can get a refund if you need to cancel or withdraw in the middle of the semester.